M.A. in Anthropology

 Other Academic Requirements

 Most students accepted into the program receive funding in the form of teaching and research assistantships.
-Qualified students receive partial or full tuition waivers and an annual stipend that can reach $13,500, with additional funds available through academic excellence and other recruiting scholarships.
+Qualified students receive partial or full tuition scholarships and an annual stipend that can reach $13,500, with additional funds available through academic excellence and other recruiting scholarships.
 Employment opportunities, financial aid, and summer research funds also are available.
 See the Financial Aid Information from the Graduate College for more information.